 We have each year been honoured that the Mayor of Westhoughton has presented the prizes to winners in March at Westhoughton library, and the entries remain on display for several weeks.

 This is a public speaking competition for secondary school students.
 We have been running this very successfully since the 1980s, and the winner of the competition in the Rotary Club of Westhoughton goes to further heats up to Rotary District Final and Regional Final level.
 We normally have entries from Westhoughton High School at intermediate and senior levels.

 We have had three winners of the District Final and a third place in the Regional Final.

 The award to the winner in our Club competition is the magnificant Jack Cowburn Cup, named after a former member, who was the first mayor of Westhoughton Town Council in 1986.
 This is presented to the winning team by Mrs. Margaret Cowburn.

 Speakers who have gained experience at intermediate level often go on to compete at senior level in subsequent years.

 Junior Youth Speaks

-This is a public speaking competition for primary school pupils, which we started in our District in 2002, apart from an earlier competition in the Isle of Man.
-It has grown bigger and better each year, and there are plans this year to increase the scale to allow more pupils to take part in rounds in primary schools.
+This is a public speaking competition for primary school pupils, which the Rotary Club of Westhoughton started in our District in 2002, (apart from an earlier competition in the Isle of Man).
+It has grown bigger and better each year, and six of the Westhoughton primary schools have taken part in various years.